FIX: Dolby Atmos not working in Windows 10

 If the first step was of no help whatsoever, we recommend a diametrally opposite approach.
 In fact, the latest driver iteration might not exclusively be the best-suited for the job.

-Firstly, you can try and rollback the driver on all sound devices and look for changes.
+Firstly, you can try and roll back the driver on all sound devices and look for changes.

 If you roll back your driver and that fixes the problem, you’ll have to prevent Windows from automatically updating it in the future.
-To do that, follow the easy steps from this nifty guide.

 If that doesn’t hold up, you should completely disable the third-party sound device and stick with the onboard sound device solely.